rezaghoddoosian/Early-Drowsiness-Detection/README.md

 ## Instruction on how to use the code:
 *THESE CODES WERE APPLIED ON THE UTA-RLDD DATASET
+0- Make sure all .py files are downloaded

 1-Blink_Video.py:
   This file is fed by the input video.
 Then, it detects the blinks and outputs four features of all blinks in a text file.